 Following a nutrient-dense,anti-inflammatory diet is one of the best ways to treat and prevent acne naturally.
 Given that inflammation causes acne, choosing foods that reduce inflammation is crucial.

-To treat acne using diet, it’s best to pick foods that have low glycemic indexand minimally eat foods that are high in carbs (not saying that you can’t eat them anymore – just limit the intake).
+To treat acne using diet, it’s best to pick foods that have low glycemic index (not saying that you can’t eat them anymore – just limit the intake).

-So, these are just some of the tips or ways on how you can heal acne from within: fix your gut health, don’t take antibiotics or other medications unnecessarily or unless it’s prescribed by your dermatologist and pick healthy foods over junk ones.
+So, these are just some of the tips or ways on how you can heal acne from within: fix your gut health - it may take a lot of tests to rule out different gut issues, don’t take antibiotics or other medications unnecessarily or unless it’s prescribed by your dermatologist and pick unprocessed foods as often as you can.

 Sign up to get the latest on sales, new releases and more …